Alberto Zaccheroni

 Alberto Zaccheroni (/it/; born 1 April 1953) is an Italian former football manager, formerly in charge of the United Arab Emirates and Japan national football teams.

 He has managed a number of top clubs in Serie A, the high point of his career being his stint as manager of AC Milan (1998–2001), with whom he won a scudetto, in his first season in charge (1998–99).
-Other notable clubs coached by Zaccheroni include Lazio, Internazionale and Juventus, all as interim coach for part of a season.
+Other notable clubs coached by Zaccheroni include Lazio, Inter Milan and Juventus, all as interim coach for part of a season.
 He won the Asian Cup in 2011 as manager of Japan.
 Zaccheroni is also renowned for his unconventional and trademark 3–4–3 tactical system.

 Career

 Zaccheroni played as a full-back on both the left and the right wing, without much success, and his playing career was cut short by injury.
 He therefore became a manager at the relatively young age of 30 with amateur club Cesenatico.
 He won the Serie C2 and Serie C1, the fourth and the third highest football leagues in Italy.
 His managerial career took off when he was in charge of Udinese.